-- ▶ ICGT has not lowered its target returns for any new investments/commitments. - ▶ Specifically looking at ICGT, if we assume a 4%-5% increase in average funding costs on its average net debt to EBITDA of 4.7x (enlarged portfolio), the incremental interest cost is likely to be around 20% of EBITDA.
-Given multi-year hedging policies, this effect is likely to be spread through 2023-25 and further significantly reduced by mitigation such as pricing increase and bolt-on acquisitions at lower prices.
-Any incremental cost looks very manageable compared with average LTM EBITDA growth in 1HFY'24 of 16.9% (enlarged portfolio). - ▶ Mitigation factors include being invested in companies with pricing power (and so ones which can pass on inflationary cost pressures).
-Additionally, bolt-on deals at accretive prices may be more likely in the market uncertainty. - ▶ Excluding any mitigation, ceteris paribus, the impact of higher rates, even sustained ones, leads a step change in earnings, not a change in the long-term trend of value added to investee companies leading to EBITDA outperformance, which, in turn, leads to bottom-line earnings outperformance. - ▶ In our view, the companies with the highest gearing are likely to be those with the greatest resilience, inter alia, through rapid franchise growth or levers to manage returns (such as inflation pricing power/opportunities for bolt-on deals).
-The impact on bottom line returns is very much driven by micro company considerations, not portfolio averages or macro interest rates.
+- ▶ ICGT has not lowered its target returns for any new investments/commitments. - ▶ Specifically looking at ICGT, if we assume a 4%-5% increase in average funding costs on its average net debt to EBITDA of 4.6x (enlarged portfolio), the incremental interest cost is likely to be around 20% of EBITDA.
+Given multi-year hedging policies, this effect is likely to have been, and to be, spread through 2023-25 and further significantly reduced by mitigation such as pricing increases and bolt-on acquisitions at lower prices.
+Any incremental cost looks very manageable compared with average LTM EBITDA growth in FY'24 of 14.2% (enlarged portfolio). - ▶ Mitigation factors include being invested in companies with pricing power (and so ones which can pass on inflationary cost pressures).
+Additionally, bolt-on deals at accretive prices may be more likely amid the market uncertainty. - ▶ Excluding any mitigation, ceteris paribus, the impact of higher rates, even sustained ones, leads a step change in earnings, not a change in the long-term trend of value added to investee companies, leading to EBITDA outperformance, which, in turn, leads to bottom-line earnings outperformance. - ▶ In our view, the companies with the highest gearing are likely to be those with the greatest resilience, inter alia, through rapid franchise growth or levers to manage returns (such as inflation pricing power/opportunities for bolt-on deals).
+The impact on bottom-line returns is very much driven by micro company considerations, not portfolio averages or macro interest rates.